Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 "How old do you look?"

-"I, uh…"
+"I, uh..."

 She laughed softly and interrupted his confusion by sliding up behind him and running her hands around his waist and up his chest, resting them lightly over his heart.
 She noticed with secret delight that those Feet sped up a little, and she could *feel* his life thumping steadily away warmly under her hand..

 "Ignore all the muscles and the body fuzz, and the jawline and the stubble.
 Look past that and look at your face, look at your *eyes.* Do you see it?"

-His heart beat slightly faster. "…I’m young."
+His heart beat slightly faster. "...I’m young."

 "You look almost like you’re fresh out of high school," she said.
 "You haven’t aged a day and your bloodwork backs that up.
 John’s the same way, all the older guys are getting younger and healing up... hell, even *Firth* is inching perilously close to handsome."

 Adam snorted, and covered both her hands with one of his.
 "Pretty Firth?
-That’ll be the goddamn apocalypse…"
+That’ll be the goddamn apocalypse..."

 "Well, it's true.
-You’re all on the fountain of youth…tell me that isn’t gonna affect your mind."
+You’re all on the fountain of youth... tell me that isn’t gonna affect your mind."

 His reflection gave her an anguished look.
-"Yeah. *Exactly.* This is scary stuff we’re playing with, and Nofl…"
+"Yeah. *Exactly.* This is scary stuff we’re playing with, and Nofl..."

 "...Is a Corti.
 I know.
-I don’t think he’s malicious or anything, but they didn’t get that reputation for playing fast and loose with the scientific method by accident…" She kissed his shoulder.
+I don’t think he’s malicious or anything, but they didn’t get that reputation for playing fast and loose with the scientific method by accident..."
+She kissed his shoulder.
 "But if you don’t trust Nofl, babe, trust *me."*

 "...I scare you too to, though.
 Don’t I?"